senzing-garage/sz-sdk-java/Migration.md

 parameters are instead represented by the type `Set<SzFlag>` so that multiple `SzFlag` values can be specified as a `Set`.
 Java provides the `java.util.EnumSet` class which implements the `Set` interface by backing it with a bit vector (`long`) value for efficiency.
 The `EnumSet` class can be easily used to efficiently construct `Set<SzFlag>` values.
 However, for ease of use, many predefined unmodifiable/immutable `Set<SzFlag>` values are included as public constants in the `SzFlag` class including default and common values for most function calls and `SzFlag.SZ_NO_FLAGS` which can be used to represent passing no flags.
 As a further convienence, passing `null` for the `flags` parameter is always interpretted as `SzFlag.SZ_NO_FLAGS`.

+Because aggregate flags are now represented by `Set<SzFlag>`, the `SzFlag` class provides a useful static `toString(Set<SzFlag>)` utility method for debugging an instance of `Set<SzFlag>`.

 To make this concrete, the following example shows how an entity might be obtained using the version 3.x SDK: